HOW CROSSFIT AUSTIN TRANSFORMED THEIR BUSINESS WITH MADLAB

-Garland and Rounkles now have two full-time apprentice coaches and one part-time apprentice working their way through the ranks, Garland said the biggest difference Madlab has provided has been to change the way they take care of their clients.
+But Garland said the biggest difference Madlab has provided has been to change the way they take care of their clients.

-One piece of this puzzle involved switching their client onboarding system.
+One early piece of this puzzle involved switching their client onboarding system.
 At one point, they put new clients straight into classes—classes that had two coaches, so one coach could focus on the veterans and another on the newbies.
 This system, however, never allowed one-on-one relationships to develop between coach and client.
 Later, they tried a small group, semi-private prep program, but still, something was missing.

 The moment Garland and Rounkles switched to personal training for new clients, relationships blossomed, they said.
 Not to mention personal training revenue increased considerably.

 The addition of hybrid memberships, where clients do a combination of group classes and personal training, has also played a role in maintaining these relationships, all the while creating additional revenue.
 Further, it has contributed to increased client retention, they said.

 Finally, the mentorship they receive from Audrey Patterson has been an integral key to their success, and it has also been key in developing their coaches.